IvanYuantama/Dockerize-web/README.md

 CRUD app for review games.
 You can create review, get all review, edit review, and also delete review.

 Dockerize-web with mongodb ,nodejs, and reactjs
-- Author-web : ryan
+- Backend and Dockerize : Ryan Safa Tjendana, Ivan Yuantama Pradipta
-- Dockerize : ivan
+- Frontend and PPT : Daffa Rizkyandri, Surya Dharmasaputra

 Demo Website: